jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "If you live, you will go.
 We need these hides to live."

 I want to ask more, but Mother is already moving to the woodpile.
-I continue using the flint scrapper to clean this hide.
+I continue using the flint scraper to clean this hide.
+I throw the puppy some fat.
 I try not to look at the pile of 14 others waiting for me.

 She is gathering wood.
 I already know how to stack them.
 "Small sticks first," she taught.
 "They catch fast.
 Then bigger wood.
 Fire needs both."
 I still can't start a fire very fast.